NIKHCODE/climate-signal-lab/_posts/2026-05-27-article2-breaking-points.md

 **1979–2000: The Awakening**

 The trend breaks sharply in 1979.
 Warming accelerates to +0.124°C per decade — 124 times faster than the first segment.
 This is the period when climate scientists started raising serious alarms.
-James Hansen's famous 1988 Congressional testimony happened right in the middle of this segment.

 **2001–2014: The New Normal**